adi-miller/Irrigate/readme.md

 - Valve `suspend` works while working and doesn't cancel the job.
 Suspension can be observed by examining openSeconds
 - Valve `enable` is tested before

-### Valve Suspend
+## Operation

-Suspend is used to replce the operation of the sensors in case they are not providing the needed disable functionality.
-Suspending a valve is done via MQTT.
-It is used to prevent the valve from opening when a new job starts or to close the valve while the job is running.
-It doesn't preven the job from being scheduled, and a suspended job takes up a thread from the concurrency pool.
+### Valves Enabled

-### Valve Disable (enabled = False)
+Controlling the enablement of valves can be done using the `enabled` property in the configuration file, or using the `enabled` MQTT command.

-Is a master kill switch for MQTT as well.
+When a valve is disabled (`enabled = false`) it doesn't get queued by the scheduler.
+This means that it's schedule is completely skipped (potentially causing the following schedules to run earlier).

-### MQTT Open
+If during processing of a job, it is determined the valve is disabled**, then the processing of that job will be terminated once it starts.
+This means that the `enable` MQTT command cannot be used to temporarily disable the operation.
+To temporarily stop the job without removing it from the queue, use `suspend`.
+This also means that the MQTT `open` command doesn't work for a disabled valve.

-This is used to manually open a valve.
-Valve suspend is still respected, so a valve will not open if it is suspended.
-It does override any sensors because sensors are defined on a schedule.
+  ** either from the configuration or from the MQTT `enable` command on a disabled valve.

 ### The difference between Suspend and Disable